Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Wood Treehouse, Tree FOrts, Play houses & Garden Retreats Pavilions, Garden Furniture & Accessories Articles about Wood Outdoor Projects Specialties of a Wood Craftsman About Me and How I Work

-When you are getting bids for an arbor or deck, do you know what you are paying for and where contractors sometimes cut corners?
-Do you have a good idea how much a fence or tree house should cost?
+When you are getting bids for an arbor or deck, do you have a good idea how much a fence or tree house should cost?
+Do you know what you are paying for and where contractors sometimes cut corners?

-Getting The Estimate
+Getting An Estimate

 Free vs. Paying For An Estimate